The Guard lays off all its employees

 According to sources within the organization, The Guard has laid off its entire staff.

-According to The Guard’s (former) head of merchandise, every single employee — bosses, and bosses' bosses — have been let go.
+According to The Guard’s (former) head of merchandise, every single employee — bosses, and bosses' bosses — were let go.
 This includes the content team, social team, talent relations, and creative teams.
-It’s unknown if this will affect team rosters.
-Even Guard players seemed shocked by the news.

-The Guard operates teams in VALORANT, Halo, and Apex Legends.
-Additionally, The Guard is the umbrella organization associated with the Los Angeles Guerrillas of the Call of Duty League, and the Los Angeles Gladiators of the Overwatch League.
+The Guard formerly operated teams in VALORANT, Halo, and Apex Legends.
+Additionally, The Guard is the umbrella organization associated with the Los Angeles Guerrillas of the Call of Duty League, and the Los Angeles Gladiators of the Overwatch League, and both teams have been sold since the layoffs.

 Employees were working up to the moment before the all-hands was called.
 The last posts on The Guard and Los Angeles Guerrillas' Twitter were made just hours before the news broke.